-If part of the client's income will come from regular IRA withdrawals, you'll need to consider the current-and future-tax impact of these withdrawals.
-It may not make sense to defer distributions from traditional IRAs until the last possible moment if doing so might create such large required minimum distributions that the client ends up in a higher tax bracket.
+If part of your income will come from regular IRA withdrawals, you'll need to consider the current-and future-tax impact of these withdrawals.
+It may not make sense to defer distributions from traditional IRAs until the last possible moment if doing so might create such large required minimum distributions that you end up in a higher tax bracket.

 Also, consider the income and estate tax consequences of a large IRA that is allowed to grow out of control.

-Longterm income projections need to be part of your transition planning so you can set up accounts and plan distributions from the outset.
+Long-term income projections need to be part of your transition planning so you can set up accounts and plan distributions from the outset.